AndrewElaryan/ICAtoVetaConversion/README.md

 1. In the GPS folder, click on the file &quot;zzlistgps.txt&quot;
 2. Press &quot;Home&quot; on the top navigation bar and click &quot;Copy path&quot;
 3. Go to the code folder, hold &quot;Shift&quot; and right click
-4. Select &quot;Open PowerShell window here&quot;
+4. Select &quot;Open PowerShell window here&quot or "Open Command Prompt Here";
 5. Run the following:

     `python concatenateGPSFiles.py`